-Lead scoring is an easy and effective way to be used by marketers for prioritizing.
-This can be done basing on the personal data of a prospect such as their company depending on what is included in their email address.
-For example, email@example.com domain.
+Lead scoring is an easy and effective way the marketers use for prioritizing their leads.
+This is done based on the personal data of a prospect like their company.It depends on what is included in their email address.
+For example, firstname.lastname@example.org domain.

 Establish a feedback loop between marketing and the sales team

-A basic way should be put in place to be used by the marketers for receiving feedback about the leads by the sales team.
+The sales team should provide the marketers constant feedback about the leads.
 A lot of companies will overlook this because it is a hard thing to optimize lead scoring and prioritization when there is a lack of a structural feedback loop from the sales team that is consistent.